Given two parallel lines cut by a transversal, if one of the alte... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Given two parallel lines cut by a transversal, if one of the alternate interior angles measures degrees and the other measures degrees, what is the value of ?
+Given two parallel lines cut by a transversal, if one of the alternate interior angles measures , what is the measure of the corresponding alternate interior angle?

 Watch next